xavier-orcutt/TrialTranslator-notebooks/README.md

 Flatiron Health data was used to train and test the ML survival models and to reproduce the RCTs in-silico.

 ## Notebooks
-The project was coded in Python.
-See requirement.txt for necessary packages and versions to run Jupyter notebooks.
+The project was coded in Python using Jupyter Notebooks.
+See requirement.txt for necessary packages and versions to run notebooks.

 There are 8 core notebooks for each cancer:
 1. data_wranging_tr: Data wranging of the training set